 "So, what have we learned today?
 Did you have a favorite Chickasaw leader among the ones we discussed today?
 Why was he your favorite?
 [Pause for brief answers to questions.]
 Good!
 Chickasaws today still are taught about Piominko, Payamataha and Tishominko.
-Through learning about these men and their deeds, Chickasaws come to appreciate not only the history of their people, but learn the ways they should act.
-These men lived at a time of great change for the Chickasaws.
-Next time, we'll learn about what Chickasaws did during another time of great change-Oklahoma statehood."
+Through learning about these men and their deeds, Chickasaws come to appreciate not only the history of their people, but the virtues that they should strive to emulate.
+Sadly, even as they wrote their names into history, these men were forced to witness the disintegration of the world they knew.
+Tishominko perished on or soon after the journey to Indian Territory, during an historical event that would alter Chickasaw life forever-Chickasaw Removal.
+Next time, we'll learn about this terrible time in Chickasaw history."